Top Ten Coolest Movie 'Car Chases'

 And remember folks, "Fast Five" hits theaters April 29!

-Related: Arnold Schwarzenegger, Chris Mulkey, Death Proof, Fast Five, Gene Hackman, Harrison Ford, James Cameron, Jean Reno, John Frankenheimer, Kurt Russell, Mad Max, Michael Bay, Michelle Rodriguez, Natascha McElhone, Nicolas Cage, Paul Walker, Quentin Tarantino, Raiders of the Lost Ark, Robert De Niro, Ronin, Ryan O'Neal, Sean Connery, Steven Spielberg, Terminator, Terminator 2, The French Connection, Vin Diesel, Wang Chung, William Forsythe, Starpulse Exclusives, Movies, Video, Columns, Overlooked Films, Movie Spotlight, Top 10 Lists
+Related: Arnold Schwarzenegger, Chris Mulkey, Death Proof, Fast Five, Gene Hackman, Harrison Ford, James Cameron, Jean Reno, John Frankenheimer, Kurt Russell, Mad Max, Michael Bay, Michelle Rodriguez, Natascha McElhone, Nicolas Cage, Paul Walker, Quentin Tarantino, Raiders of the Lost Ark, Robert De Niro, Ronin, Ryan O'Neal, Sean Connery, Steven Spielberg, Terminator, Terminator 2, The French Connection, Vin Diesel, Wang Chung, William Forsythe, Starpulse Exclusives, Movies, Video, Columns, Movie Spotlight, Evergreen

 © 2011 Starpulse.com